DataDog/terraform-provider-datadog/docs/resources/integration_aws_account.md

 # datadog_integration_aws_account (Resource)

-Provides a Datadog - Amazon Web Services integration resource.
-This can be used to create and manage Datadog - Amazon Web Services integration.
+Provides a Datadog—Amazon Web Services integration resource.
+This can be used to create and manage Datadog—Amazon Web Services integration.

 ## Example Usage